Hi Geoffrey,

 Thanks for your patience.

-We have further investigated this issue and have found that the reason of this problem can be the fact that the Seek call to memory stream msPDFout object is missing which eventually causes empty resultant data array (baPDFOut).
-Please try using the following code snippet with latest release version of Aspose.Pdf for .NET 7.0.0 and in case you still face the similar problem or you have any further query, please feel free to contact.
+We have further investigated this issue and have found that the reason for this problem can be the fact that the Seek call to memory stream msPDFout object is missing which eventually causes an empty resultant data array (baPDFOut).
+Please try using the following code snippet with the latest release version of Aspose.Pdf for .NET 7.0.0 and in case you still face a similar problem or you have any further query, please feel free to contact.

 inputStreams[0] = new FileStream("D:\\pdftest\\OutputPDF.pdf", FileMode.Open);